 The best answer to this question starts by understanding what department you are part of and what flaws most departments have.
 For example, if you are part of the marketing department, a frequent flaw is that the marketing department doesn’t get enough assistance from the product or technology departments.

 Another example is if you are part of the sales department.
 A frequent flaw is that the sales department doesn’t bring enough information back to the leadership team.
 This information is regarding what is and is not selling.
-That is very useful information for executive leadership.
+That is beneficial information for executive leadership.
 Your positioning to this frequent flaw would be something along the lines of, “Heavily reporting on customer feedback.”

 Frequent Flaws You Can Use For Your Answer

-To give you a starting point, here are some frequent flaws by department that might help you to determine where to position yourself.
+To give you a starting point, here are some frequent flaws by the department that might help you to determine where to position yourself.